All Episodes

 He understood ultimately what the source of justice was.

-And so he didn't view their their opinions of him as something to be concerned about because he was actually opposing their worldview, not trying to appease it.
+And so he didn't view their opinions of him as something to be concerned about because he was actually opposing their worldview, not trying to appease it.

 Yeah, I mean, there's that great clip of Charlie.

-I I think we played it yesterday from gosh, all the days blur into one lately.
+Gosh, all the days blur into one lately.

-But yeah, where he he just knew.
+But yeah, where he just knew.

-He's like, My role is to confront evil and proclaim the truth.
+He's like, my role is to confront evil and proclaim the truth.

-Jesus said for this reason I came into the world to testify to the truth.
+Jesus said, for this reason, I came into the world to testify to the truth.

 Yeah, absolutely.

-And uh so it's you know, you look at Pete Heggseth, you look at Anapolina Luna, you look at there's a there's people that stand out for their courage to speak up and be loud and and vocal, and we're gonna need more of that.
+You look at, there's people that stand out for their courage to speak up and be loud and vocal.

 This is something Charlie liked to talk about a lot.